 LMI data powered by LMI for All

-- You can study full time or part time for a qualification, such as a National Certificate (NC), Higher National Certificate (HNC), Higher National Diploma (HND) Civil Engineering, or an approved Scottish Vocational Qualification (SVQ) such as Construction Site Supervision (Construction): Building and Civil Engineering at SCQF Level 7.
+- You can study full time or part time for a qualification, such as an NC, HNC or HND in Civil Engineering, or an approved SVQ such as Construction Site Supervision (Construction): Building and Civil Engineering at SCQF Level 7.

 - You can also train through a Modern Apprenticeship in Construction Technical (Building and Civil Engineering) at SCQF Level 6 with an employer or training organisation.
 The apprenticeship includes a combination of on the job and off the job training.